Water supply and sanitation in Tunisia: Evolution of water policy in Tunisia

-The Water policy in Tunisia from the beginning of the second half of the 20th century until the 1970s contained the limited mobilization of the resources – with the construction of dams and reservoirs.
+Water policy in Tunisia from the beginning of the second half of the 20th century until the 1970s contained the limited mobilization of the resources – with the construction of dams and reservoirs.

 From the beginning of the 1980s there was an enforcement of the dam policy and application of the Plans Directeurs des Eaux (Water Master Plan).

 In 1990 the Decennial Strategy (1990–2000) for the Mobilization of Water Resources and the Maximum Mobilization Maximale of available Resources was set up.
 This strategy was devised and implemented in order to provide integrated control of potential water sources.
 The cost of this ten-year strategy approached two billion US dollars.

 The following table shows the perspective concerning water resources in Tunisia: